xAlexV/mvx-winter-coding-challenge-2024/smart-contract/citizen-nft-minting-sc-info.md

 ## Overview

+This smart contract enables users to:
+1. Mint a "CITIZEN" NFT by burning required resources (`WOOD` and `FOOD` tokens).
+2. Upgrade the "CITIZEN" NFT to a "SOLDIER" NFT by burning `GOLD` and `ORE` tokens.
+3. Further enhance a "SOLDIER" NFT by consuming a "SHIELD" NFT to gain `+1 defense` using the MultiversX dynamic NFT (dyNFT) features.

-This smart contract enables users to mint a "CITIZEN" NFT by burning required resources (`WOOD` and `FOOD` tokens).
-Additionally, it allows users to upgrade the "CITIZEN" NFT to a "SOLDIER" NFT by burning `GOLD` and `ORE` tokens.
-Both processes involve validation, token burning, and timed claim mechanisms to ensure secure and transparent operations.
+Each process involves validation, token burning, and timed claim mechanisms to ensure secure and transparent operations.

 ---